Last Updated on

 Teff is gluten free, low in calories and packed full of iron, protein and dietary fibre.
 It’s also really filling so you never finish a meal still feeling hungry.
 More injera anyone?

-Interested in other countries in North Africa?
+Are you interested in visiting other countries in North Africa?
 Check out my guide to visiting the fascinating country of Sudan.